Defense For Gun And Weapon Offense Charges

 If you have been arrested for unlawful carrying of a weapon, possession of a prohibited weapon or another weapons offense, you need an experienced criminal defense lawyer.
 I am R. Todd Bennett, a defense lawyer who is board-certified in criminal law by the Texas Board of Legal Specialization.
 I have nearly two decades of legal experience, including experience as a former prosecutor.
 I know how weapons cases are handled, and I understand what defenses are available.
 I work hard to protect your rights and freedom.
-Contact my law office to schedule a consultation with an experienced and dedicated Houston weapons offense attorney.

 - Unlawful carrying of a weapon